Nexus-Planet/nexus/README.md

 $ make
 # run each service in bin directory
 # example running auth service
+# Note: Services may require environment variables (e.g., DB settings).
+Use --help to see options.
 $ ./bin/auth
+# view available commands and flags for each service
+$ ./bin/auth --help
+# or
+$ ./bin/auth -h
 ```

 ### Build with go